- Be a Canadian citizen, a permanent resident of Canada

 Important Points & Resources

 - You must use NSERC Online Services to complete your part of the form (Part I).
 When you register, you will be given a reference number that you pass on to your supervising professor.
 Your supervisor will use that number to access and complete their part of the form (Part II).

-- Under “Name of discipline,” please enter your undergraduate program of study (e.g., Biodiversity and Conservation Biology; Ecology and Evolutionary Biology; Environmental Biology, Biology, etc.).
+- Under “Name of discipline,” please enter your undergraduate program of study (e.g., Biodiversity and Conservation Biology; Ecology and Evolutionary Biology; Environmental Biology, etc.).
 Under “Department,” please enter the name of the department that sponsors the program you are enrolled in (i.e. Ecology and Evolutionary Biology).
 Do not put the Faculty of Arts and Science under “Department.”

-- Digital signatures will be accepted.
+- Digital signatures are accepted.

 - Please review the following detailed documents prepared by U of T Research Services: